 New Year, new you.
-For 2018, many have thoughts of New Year resolutions, including better health and nutrition.
+For 2020, many have thoughts of New Year's resolutions, including better health and nutrition.

 Good health starts on the inside, according to Feller.
-Anti-inflammatory foods, hydration and gut health are the top three items on Feller's list for the New Year.
+Anti-inflammatory foods, hydration and gut health are the top three items on her list.

 Read on for more tips from Feller, in her own words, on how to stay healthy from the inside out.